 - Minimalism: The beat to "Hail Mary".

-- Meaningful Name / Named After Somebody Famous: He was named after José Gabriel Túpac Amaru, the leader of a Peruvian indigenous uprising against the Spanish.
+- Meaningful Name / Named After Somebody Famous: He was named after José Gabriel Condorcanqui who in turn renamed himself Túpac Amaru II after the last Inca and his ancestor.
+Túpac Amaru II was the leader of a Peruvian indigenous uprising against the Spaniard colonizers.
 This is reflective of his family's Black Panther background.

 - Mood Whiplash: His albums tend to be this, from the somber and reflective (Dear Mama), to the angry and defiant (Only God Can Judge Me) to the lighthearted and humorous (All About You).